VulNyx/book/index.md

 ### Disclaimer

-> ##### WARNING
-> All techniques presented in this blog are for educational and ethical purposes.
+All techniques presented in this blog are for educational and ethical purposes.
-> The [VulNyx](https://vulnyx.com) team is not responsible for any misuse or damage caused to third party systems or infrastructure.
+The [VulNyx](https://vulnyx.com) team is not responsible for any misuse or damage caused to third party systems or infrastructure.

-{: .block-warning }
+---

 <div style="display: flex; justify-content: center; align-items: center; width: 100%; margin-top: 20px;">
   <img src="/assets/gitbook/images/favicon.png" style="width: 30px; height: auto; margin-right: 6px;">